Tricritical Kibble-Zurek scaling in Rydberg atom ladders

-In this Letter, we propose an experimentally accessible model based on Rydberg atom ladders \cite{Sarkar2023ladder,zhang2025ladder,kerschbaumer2024ladder,Chepiga2025ladder}, which can be easily implemented in state-of-the-art experiments (see Fig.~\ref{Fig:setup}(a,b)).
-Figure \ref{Fig:setup}(c) presents the ground-state phase diagram, controlled by the Rabi frequency and detuning, with the key feature being the tricritical point connecting 1st- and 2nd-order (Ising/Potts) transition lines.
-The tricritical Ising (TCI) and tricritical Potts (TCP) transitions \cite{Nienhuis1979TCP,Wu1982Potts} are realized respectively in the two- and three-leg ladders.
-In the renormalization group (RG) sense, these tricritical fixed points have two symmetric relevant operators on them \cite{DiFrancescoCFTBook,CardyBook}, as we detail below.
-This introduces new features compared to the extensively studied critical points with only one symmetric relevant operator \cite{zurek2005dynamics,dziarmaga2005dynamics,polkovnikov2005universal,polkovnikov2011colloquium,kolodrubetz2012nonequilibrium,Sondhi2012,del2014universality}.
+Here, we propose an experimentally accessible model based on Rydberg atom ladders \cite{Sarkar2023ladder,zhang2025ladder,kerschbaumer2024ladder,Chepiga2025ladder}, as illustrated in Fig.~\ref{Fig:setup}a and b.
+Figure \ref{Fig:setup}c presents the ground-state phase diagram, controlled by the Rabi frequency and detuning, with the key feature being the tricritical point connecting 1st- and 2nd-order (Ising/Potts) transition lines.
+The tricritical Ising (TCI) and tricritical Potts (TCP) transitions \cite{Nienhuis1979TCP} are realized respectively in the two- and three-leg ladders.
+From the perspective of renormalization group (RG) theory, these tricritical fixed points are characterized by two symmetry-preserving relevant operators \cite{DiFrancescoCFTBook,CardyBook}, introducing rich RG flow behaviors.
+These additional operators significantly impact the KZ dynamics, in contrast to the more widely studied critical points, which feature only a single symmetry-preserving relevant operator.